 How do you go about creating your own personalized grounding technique?
 One that isn’t the standard counting or listing things off?
 Which by the way, if those work for you, that’s fucking awesome.
 Keep utilizing them, because you can always use ALL the tools.
 The more ways you can ground yourself, or utilize any coping skill, the more resilient you will be. *Plus, sometimes skills that used to work for us in the past might not always work for us now.
 The ability to tweak them is important.
 Okay, back to creating your grounding technique.* What is something that can normally get you out of a distressing moment?
 Think just in general.
 It can be your favorite movie or song that you go to whenever you are feeling down and need a pick-me-up.
 It can be a favorite memory that you reflect on when you need to remember better times.
 Do you have one that pops into your head?
 Okay, now how can you make that into something you can play or enact in your head in thirty seconds or less?
 It can be the best lyric from that favorite song.
 Or one of the funniest, most uplifting, or relatable images/scenes in that favorite movie.

-The reason this needs to be something you can do in your head, is because the best skills you can have, are the ones that don’t require anything externally.
+The reason grounding techniques need to be something you can do in your head is because the best skills you can have, are the ones that don’t require anything externally.
 Essentially, you don’t need any additional tools to use the skill.
 Ea: Journaling takes pen and paper, as well as a prompt.
-You can never guarantee you would have that external stimuli (like music) in the moment you are distressed.
+You can never guarantee you would have those external stimuli (like music) at the moment you are distressed.
 What would you do if you didn’t have cell phone reception or couldn’t access your phone at the moment of distress?
-If you have the ability to ground yourself like internally, it won’t matter if you don’t have something that you associate with coping.
+If you have the ability to ground yourself internally, it won’t matter if you don’t have something that you associate with coping.
 I threw the 30 seconds or less out there because sometimes we go into situations where we can’t take five minutes, we need to snap back into ourselves quickly.
-Hopefully those instances are few and far between, but every once in a while, you will need to be able to do the skill within a short period of time, so be ready.
+Hopefully, those instances are few and far between, but every once in a while, you will need to be able to do the skill within a short period of time, so be ready.

 30 seconds makes it feel intense, doesn’t it?
 I would have originally told someone they were crazy if they thought I could do a grounding skill in 30 seconds or less.
 Practice is really where it's at when it comes to shortening the time it takes you to ground yourself.
 The more you practice, the more control you have over your mind.
 It's very much like mindfulness in that the more you train that skill, the more control you feel over your own mind and your ability to direct your attention to what’s important.